Alvor1991/PP4-Physio/README.md

 ### Packages / Dependencies Installed

-* [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) - was used for user authentication, registration, and account management.
+* [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) - used for user authentication, registration, and account management.
-* [Django Crispy Form](https://django-crispy-forms.readthedocs.io/en/latest/) - was used to control the rendering of the forms.
+* [Django Crispy Form](https://django-crispy-forms.readthedocs.io/en/latest/) - used to control the rendering of the forms.
 * [Summernote](https://summernote.org/) - was used as a WYSIWYG editor.
 * [Cloudinary](https://cloudinary.com/) - was used as an image management solution.